Billboard Music Awards: Broadcast

 Since its inception (created by Rick Garson, Paul Flattery & Jim Yukich), the BMAs had been telecast on the Fox network; however due to contractual expirations and other unforeseen circumstances, the awards were cancelled for 2007.
-Plans for a new version of the awards in 2008 (in association with AEG Live) fell through, and the BMAs were not held until 2011.
+Plans for a new version of the BMAs in 2008 (in association with AEG Live) fell through and were not held until 2011.

-On February 17, 2011, Billboard announced that it would bring the BMAs back to television, moving from its original home on Fox to its new network, ABC, on May 22, 2011.
+On February 17, 2011, Billboard announced that the BMAs would return to television, moving from its original home on Fox to its new network, ABC, on May 22.
 A new award statuette was created by New York firm Society Awards.
 Dick Clark Productions, which is co-owned with Billboard, began producing the ceremony in 2014.
-On November 28, 2017, it was announced that the Billboard Music Awards would be moving from ABC to NBC beginning in 2018 under a multi-year contract.
+On November 28, 2017, it was announced that the Billboard Music Awards would move from ABC to NBC beginning in 2018 under a multi-year contract.

 The 2020 ceremony, originally scheduled for April 29, was postponed indefinitely on March 17 due to coronavirus-related public assembly concerns.
 On August 14, 2020, it was announced that the 2020 ceremony had been rescheduled to October 14.

+On November 25, 2024, it was announced that the BMAs would return to Fox with a pre-recorded special on December 12.
+It also streamed live on Amazon Fire TV Channels and on-demand on Paramount+.